NZ Ski Fields

 Just 45 minutes’ drive from Queenstown, The Remarkables is where you’ll find your freedom.
 This is Queenstown’s big mountain with sunny slopes, wide bowls, fast chutes and terrain ... read more

-• Porter Heights - South Island
+• Mt Olympus - South Island

 read more